Image by Fuse Getty Images

 Plants & Gardening

 The interior perimeter of Sections 2 to 4 feature a huge variety of potted plants, flowers, herbs, fruits, and the accessories needed to maintain them.
-Many of these shops are also open on weekday afternoons.
+Many of these shops are also open on Wednesdays and Thursdays.